Medical Marijuana for Migraines

 Migraine headaches are a common debilitating condition, causing severe throbbing or pulsation in the head or temple.
 Aside from the intense pain caused by migraines, people often experience nausea, vomiting, muscle spasms, dizziness, sensitivity to light and other symptoms.

 Migraine can be triggered by a number of causes, including stress, drinks, foods, changes in weather, certain sensory stimuli and more.
 Although some individuals will suffer with migraines their entire life, medications and lifestyle changes over time can help prevent and treat migraines.

 Research has shown that medical marijuana can significantly help ease the pain caused by migraines – or even keep them from starting.
+Click here to learn more about how to qualify for a medical marijuana card.
 In turn, cannabis can help mitigate the other side effects caused from the pain of migraines like nausea and anxiety.

 Migraines and medical cannabis

 Marijuana contains compounds called cannabinoids that help relieve pain.
 When a migraine sufferer uses marijuana, the cannabinoids identify receptors in his or her body and can calm down the pain receptors.

 Cannabis can work as both a preventative and a treatment for migraines.
 Marijuana is particularly useful for stress-related migraines and can be used to prevent the onset of these migraines by relaxing muscles.
 When a migraine is already in progress, medical marijuana can be used to ease the pain.